-Korean Mackerel and Radish Recipe
+Korean Braised Mackerel and Radish

 Mackerel pieces are topped with a slightly spicy chili seasoning sauce and cooked with slices of Korean radish.
 It is actually a very simple recipe and the outcome is enjoyable.
 You will love the tender and flaky meat mackerel offers.

-Interestingly, my favorite part of this dish is actually the radish.
-The mellow and almost sweet Korean radish is what Koreans call a “rice stealer” (bap doduk, 밥도둑).
+Interestingly, my favorite part of this dish is the radish itself.
+The mellow, slightly sweet Korean radish is what Koreans call a “rice stealer” (bap doduk, ė°„ėė), meaning itās so good, it makes you reach for more rice.

 I know fish dishes are not everyone’s favorite.
 Some people are hesitant to cook with fish because they worry about the fish odor while cooking or a fishy aftertaste.